Is camping allowed at Opal Creek?

 Is fishing permitted at Opal Creek?

-We do not allow fishing in Jawbone Flats.
-To fish in the Opal Creek Wilderness Area you must obtain a permit from the Oregon Department of Fish and Wildlife.
-Fishing is catch and release only, with no barbed hooks.
+Fishing is not permitted in Jawbone Flats.
+Catch-and-release fishing, with no barbed hooks, is permitted in the Opal Creek Wilderness Area.
+You must obtain a permit from the Oregon Department of Fish and Wildlife.
+Find recreation reports and purchase a license here.

 Can I stay at Jawbone Flats during the winter?

 Jawbone Flats has the potential to get snowed in every winter.
-During the winter of 2007-2008 the site was only accessible by an 8-9 mile snowshoe for 4 months.
+During the winter of 2007-2008 the site was only accessible by an 8-9 mile snowshoe trek for 4 months.
 Due to the safety concerns that arise with weather this severe and the potential risk it could pose to our staff and guests, we do not rent cabins in the winter months.
-Our season closes mid-November and reopens early April.
+Our season closes in mid-November and reopens in early April.
+However, the trailhead is open year-round as long as the road is clear; and you are free to come through on a day-hike in the wintertime.